SoftInstigate/restheart-website/docs/mongodb-rest/aggregations.md

 ## Transaction Support

-Starting from RESTHeart v6.0.6, aggregations are executed in the transaction scope if specified via the `sid` and `txn` query parameters.
+Aggregations are executed in the transaction scope if specified via the `sid` and `txn` query parameters.

 For more information on how to create a transaction scope refer to [transactions](/docs/mongodb-rest/transactions) doc page.